windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 From this formula, 3 fundamental drivers of a company’s value drop out:

-1. Nature of market - its size and growth rate.
+1. **Nature of market** - its size and growth rate.
-2. Unit economics, defined by the intrinsic value your product adds to the customer's life by solving a problem for them (which defines the price you can charge) and the cost structure of providing that value (which partly determines gross margin, CAC, etc.)
+2. **Unit economics**, defined by the intrinsic value your product adds to the customer's life by solving a problem for them (which defines the price you can charge) and the cost structure of providing that value (which partly determines gross margin, CAC, etc.)
-3. Competition.
+3. **Competition**.

 To truly talk about "strategy" will require me to discuss each of these elements.